|

 The iconic museum houses some of the most unique and attractive natural history collections from around the world.

-From dinosaur skeletons to meteorite specimens, visitors can explore more than 80 million items from a variety of disciplines.
+From dinosaur skeletons to meteorite specimens, here you can explore more than 80 million items from a variety of disciplines.

-The museum also offers educational programmes for children and adults, as well as interactive activities such as talks and tours.
+The museum also offers educational programmes for children (and adults), alongside interactive activities such as talks and tours.

 And best of all — admission is free!